trachman1/lattice-tumor-ctdna/README.md

 # lattice-tumor-ctdna
-## This repo includes the code used to generate the results in our paper: "Modeling the effect of spatial structure on solid tumor evolution2and ctDNA composition"
+## This repo includes the code used to generate the results in the paper: "Modeling the effect of spatial structure on solid tumor evolution and ctDNA composition"
 ### Thomas Rachman, David Bartlett, William LaFramboise, Patrick Wagner, Oana Carja
 ## Tumor simulation code:
  dependencies: `python 3.11, numpy, scipy, pandas, matplotlib, seaborn` \